- University of Kent

 - Dr Freya Vass

+Freya's 16-year professional dance career included corps de ballet and soloist engagements with the Ballet Nacional de España (Madrid), Tulsa Ballet Theater (USA), Staatstheater am Gärtnerplatz (Munich), Salzburger Landestheater (Austria), and as a guest artist with the Teatro Massimo di Palermo (Italy) and the Theater des Westens (Berlin).
+Her training includes classical/neoclassical ballet, modern and contemporary dance, musical theatre (under Lee Theodore at the American Dance Machine), and improvisation, and her repertoire spanned classical and neoclassical ballets (Petipa, Balanchine, Tetley, Massine and others), modern and contemporary works (Jooss, Cullberg, Limón, Linke and others), and musicals including Cabaret, My Fair Lady, Fiddler on the Roof, and Annie Get Your Gun.
 From 1995-98 Freya was Ballet Mistress and Choreographic Assistant at the Salzburg Landestheater and staged works for the Theater Mecklenburg Vorpommern, as well as choreographing freelance for dance ensembles, musical theatre productions, and the cabaret stage in Germany and Austria.
-From 1984-2003 she was also a freelance ballet instructor and master teacher for companies and professional development programmes in Germany, Austria, Italy, Norway and the US.
+She also has over 20 years experience as a freelance ballet instructor and master teacher for companies and professional development programmes in Germany, Austria, Italy, Norway and the US.

 Following her dance career, she earned a BA cum laude in Linguistics and Cognitive Science at the University of California, Los Angeles (2001) before completing an interdisciplinary PhD in Dance History and Theory from the University of California, Riverside with the dissertation Audio-Visual Stress: Cognitive Approaches to the Perceptual Performativity of William Forsythe and Ensemble.
 From 2011 to 2015, she was an Associate Researcher with the Dance Engaging Science workgroup of the Motion Bank project (The Forsythe Company, Frankfurt).

 Freya has served on the Board of Directors of the Congress on Research in Dance and as Secretary on the Executive Committee of the Society for Dance Research.
-She is a current member of the Dance Studies Association, Society for Dance Research, and TaPRA and participates in working groups on dance and science, scenography, and dramaturgy.
+She is a member of the Dance Studies Association, Society for Dance Research, and TaPRA and participates in working groups on dance and science, scenography, and dramaturgy.

 A further critical research strand examines the interdisciplinary interfaces and metacritical terrain between dance research and scientific research.

 Freya teaches across the Drama curriculum with particular focus in physical practices and interdisciplinary studies.
+She currently convenes the Year 1 modules Making Performance 1: The Fundamentals and Making Performance 2: Staging Texts as well as the research-led modules below.

-Psychology of the Arts (ART5200)
+Psychology of the Arts

 This interdisciplinary School of Arts-level module enhances interdisciplinary literacy across the arts and sciences by examining research on the creation, perception, and reception of visual and performing arts, music, film, and architecture.
 Topics include empirical, philosophical, and socio-cultural perspectives on aesthetics, arts-experimental design, perception of art, meaning in art, the psychology of the creative process, social and cultural issues, and the ramifications of arts-sciences research.

-Introduction to Musical Theatre Dance (DR6840)
+Introduction to Musical Theatre Dance/Musical Theatre Dance 2

-Musical Theatre Dance 2 (DR6860)Two modules focused on the development of musical theatre/jazz technique as well as period dancing styles ranging from the early 20th century until today.
+Modules focused on the development of musical theatre/jazz technique as well as period dancing styles ranging from the early 20th century until today.
 Readings and discussions on race, culture, class and politics ground the dance practice firmly in theory.
-DR684 is based in repertory performance, while DR686 supports students in theatre dance choreography.
+The introductory module is based in repertory performance, while MTD2 supports students in theatre dance choreography.

-Current and previous teaching includes:
+Previous teaching includes:

 Graduate: